 Introduction to O-RAN

 Fig. 1, shows the transformation of the Radio Access Network (RAN) when moving from the traditional approach to the Open RAN.
 The legacy way of providing RAN is that there is a single black box and the internal interfaces within that box are closed and are in hands of one vendor.
-Moving towards Open RAN (O-RAN), we are splitting the different functions of the base station into the following entities with open interfaces between them: a centralized unit (CU), a distributed unit (DU), and a remote unit (RU).
+Moving towards Open RAN (O-RAN), we are splitting the different functions of the base station into the following entities with open interfaces between them: a centralized unit (CU), a distributed unit (DU), and a radio unit (RU).
 A similar architecture is defined within 3GPP, but with the O-RAN approach, those entities can be developed by different vendors due to the open interfaces between them (including Open Fronthaul, Open FH).
 In addition to that, the important part is that the orange box, i.e. RAN intelligent controller (RIC) is extracted from the processing units and allows to reach the management interfaces, like radio resource management (RRM) or self-organizing networks (SON) functions, which control the radio resources and network operation.
 In the O-RAN concept, this is where the intelligence sits, by the means of artificial intelligence (AI) models for radio network automation.

-The claimed characteristics of O-RAN concept (i.e. claimed by the entities involved in the specification and driving the O-RAN) are also shown in Fig. 1, and include:
+The claimed characteristics of the O-RAN concept (i.e. claimed by the entities involved in the specification and driving the O-RAN) are also shown in Fig. 1, and include:

 - Disaggregation of the RAN into the mentioned functions (i.e. CU, DU, RU, RIC), decoupling of software from hardware (virtualization), and opening of internal RAN interfaces.